 Our associated partner, AAAS Center for Science Diplomacy, published a call for a special issue of its journal “Science and Diplomacy” entitled “Future-Casting Science Diplomacy: Twelve months of COVID-19: Shaping the next era of science diplomacy”.
 Guest associated editors are our colleague Marga Gual Soler, Mandë Holford, and Tolu Oni.
-Deadline is extended from September 23, 2020 to October 11, 2020.
+The call is already closed, deadline was October 11, 2020.

 The COVID-19 pandemic is the first truly global crisis in modern history, affecting virtually every person on the planet at the same time.
 The crisis is forcing us to rethink, re-imagine, and re-construct how we live, communicate, and work.
 A crucial task before us in the post-COVID world is to examine the connections between science, policy, and society, as well as our relationship with nature.
 The pandemic has shown that science is a global public good, but our current international science-policy interface structures and institutions are inadequate to address the challenges facing human and planetary health.
 The pandemic has exacerbated profound geopolitical shifts, created new tensions, and catapulted science and health diplomacy to the front pages.
 Unprecedented international scientific collaboration is central to understanding and mitigating the spread of COVID-19.
 But fragmented governmental responses in many countries have revealed “catastrophic failures of the science-policy interface.”
 What lessons can we learn and take forward about how to effectively incorporate scientific advice in national and international policy decision-making for future transboundary crises?
 How and where have scientists been effectively engaged in national and international policy structures?
 How do we train and deploy the next generation of science diplomats to anticipate and better manage future crises?